giacomoratta/plaax-nodejs/docs/DEV_NOTES.md

 - `date`: differences between bash and zsh
   - zsh: `date -v-30d "+%Y-%m-%d"`
   - bash: `date -d "30 days ago" "+%Y-%m-%d"`
+- run commands and save output into a file:
+  - `2>&1 | tee -a build.log`
+  - `2>&1` redirects stderr into the stdout stream
+  - `-a` option appends the output instead of overwriting (the log file will have more info)

 ## Docker